Xydez/bittorrent-rs/README.md

 * Don't connect to all peers received in Announce (See inofficial spec)
   * Only actively form connections if client has less than 30 peers
   * Refuse connections after client has a maximum of 55 peers
+  * PeerConnected messages

 ### Notes
+* ~~Add a condition in worker to send KeepAlive messages every 120 seconds~~
 * Make sure all Worker in session.peers are alive
   * Remember to join the tasks
 * Make sure piece.availability is updated
 * Always send a `bittorrent::wire::Message::Cancel` when the peer worker shuts down
-* Add a condition in worker to send KeepAlive messages every 120 seconds
 * Announce started/completed/stopped to tracker

 ## Active projects